lisardop/GSoC2021/README.md

 *home folder = /var/www/html/aztecglyphs/*

-- Go to your Home folder and create a virtual enviroment
+- Go to your Home folder and create a virtual environment

 ~~~
 python3 -m venv env